How To Apply

 Clicking this link leads to the Scholarship Central home page of StLouisGraduates.org.
 Once there, another click will display a list of financial aid programs participating in the common application, including The Scholarship Foundation of St. Louis.

 Please follow the detailed instructions at StLouisGraduates.org to complete and submit the common application for local financial aid programs.
 Once the common application is completed, a list of possible opportunities will be presented that match the student’s qualifications.
-For each opportunity, the student will need to complete additional questions and/or submit documentation separately.
+For each opportunity, including The Scholarship Foundation's interest-free loan, the student will need to complete additional questions and/or submit documentation separately.